 nA=n≫1, &n[0]=0(n≫1)⊕seed, &n[0]=1

 In the implementation, this is exactly using the Linear Feedback Shifting Register (LFSR) as we mentioned in the assignment paper.
-The description above is actually a nw-r level LFSR: take the higher w-r bits of the xk and the lower r bits of the xk+1, then goes through a linear transformation A. However, the equation above is actually take w rounds of LFSR.
-It won’t affect the LFSR period if w and nw-r are relatively prime.
+The description above is actually a nw-r level LFSR: take the higher w-r bits of the xk and the lower r bits of the xk+1, then goes through a linear transformation A. However, the equation above actually takes w rounds of LFSR.
+It will not affect the LFSR period if w and nw-r are relatively prime.

 With this equation, this allows us to extend the period to 219937-1, which is reason of the name contains 19937.
 To extract the value from the result of the data, we only need to post multiply an invertible matrix.
 With integer parameters (u, s, t and l) and two w-width bit mask integers (b and c), this multiplication could be expressed by